srv/stereo_slam/README.md

 ```
 You also need to setup a stereo visual odometer (e.g. [viso2][link_viso2] or [fovis][link_fovis]).

 2) Configure the PostgreSQL database.
 This creates the user postgres with password postgres.
-You can setup a different user and password but then you must specify this parameters to the stereo_slam ROS node.
+You can setup a different user and password but then you must specify these parameters to the stereo_slam ROS node.
 ```bash
 sudo -u postgres psql postgres
 \password postgres